MicrochipTech/PIC32CXBZ2_WBZ45x_THREAD_THERMOSTAT/README.md

 | Note | This application repository should be cloned/downloaded to perform the following steps. |
 | :- | :- |

-- Copy the "app.c", "app.h", "thread_demo.c" and  "thread_demo.h" folder, which can be found by navigating to the following path: "...firmware\src"
+- Copy the "app.c" and "app.h" folder, which can be found by navigating to the following path: "...firmware\src"
 - Paste the folder under source files in your project folder (...\firmware\src).

 **Step 7** - Clean and build the project.
 To run the project, select "Make and program device" button.